zoltan-dulac/text-zoom-resize/README.md

 ```

-All the `npm update` commands should be run after pushing the code/merging to the master branch.
+All the `npm run update:*` commands should be run after pushing the code/merging to the master branch.